Television in Japan: Anime

 Anime (アニメ), taken from half of the Japanese pronunciation of "animation", is the Japanese word for animation in general, but is used more specifically to mean "Japanese animation" in the rest of the world.
 Anime dates from about 1917.
 TV networks regularly broadcast anime programming.
 In Japan, major national TV networks, such as TV Tokyo broadcast anime regularly.
 Smaller regional stations broadcast anime on UHF.
-Doraemon, Case Closed, Pokémon, Yu-Gi-Oh!, Fairy Tail, Bleach, My Hero Academia, Attack on Titan, Sword Art Online, Gundam, Sailor Moon, Pretty Cure, Love Live!, Demon Slayer, Jujutsu Kaisen, Solo Leveling, Spy × Family, Black Clover, Naruto, Dragon Ball and One Piece are examples of anime.
+Doraemon, Case Closed, Pokémon, Yu-Gi-Oh!, Naruto, Dragon Ball, One Piece, Fairy Tail, Bleach, My Hero Academia, Dr. Stone, Fullmetal Alchemist, Death Note, Code Geass, Re:ZERO -Starting Life in Another World-, One-Punch Man, Neon Genesis Evangelion, Attack on Titan, JoJo's Bizarre Adventure, Tokyo Ghoul, Sword Art Online, Steins;Gate, Gundam, Sailor Moon, Cardcaptor Sakura, Pretty Cure, Magical Girl Lyrical Nanoha, Puella Magi Madoka Magica, Love Live!, K-On!, Oshi no Ko, Demon Slayer, Jujutsu Kaisen, Solo Leveling, Spy × Family, Black Clover and KonoSuba are examples of anime.
 While many popular series air during the daytime and evening hours, most air only at night from 12:00 a.m. to 4:00 a.m.
 These series usually make profits primarily through BD (Blu-ray Disc)/DVD sales and merchandising rather than through television advertising.
 Some anime series are original, but most are intended to promote something else, such as an ongoing manga, light novel, or video game series which they are usually based on.

 Variety shows

 Japanese variety shows (also known as Japanese game shows) are television entertainment made up of a variety of original stunts, musical performances, comedy skits, quiz contests, and other acts.
-Japanese television programs such as Music Station and Utaban continue in an almost pristine format from the same variety shows of years before.
+Japanese television programs such as Music Station continue in an almost pristine format from the same variety shows of years before.
 The only major changes have been the increasing disappearance of live backup music since the 1980s.